 The Aging Longevity and Health research focus areas are:

 - Cohorts, Cognition and the Brain

 - Changing Demographic, Economic, Social and Physical Environments and Healthy Aging

 The activities arranged by the ALH network include: Scientific conferences, symposia, networking meetings and graduate student conferences.

 Since 2014, an IARU ALH Steering Group has been heading the initiative.
 The Steering Group intends to meet once per year.
 The members are (as of November 2018):

 - Prof. Lene Juel Rasmussen, University of Copenhagen

-- Prof. Nicolas Cherbuin, Australian National University
+- Prof. Nicolas Cherbuin, Australian National University (current chair)

 - Prof. Angelique Chan, National University of Singapore